-Gut sensitivity: Women suffering from IBS can be sensitive to gas, which causes pain, cramping and diarrhea.
+Gut sensitivity: Women suffering from IBS can be sensitive to gas, which causes pain, cramping and diarrhoea.

 - Gastroparesis: This is when the digestive system is slow, which can cause bloating, nausea and even bowel blockage.
 Women are more likely to experience this and it may be linked to autoimmune diseases.

-- Gynecological conditions: Health issues with your uterus and ovaries may contribute to bloating.
+- Gynaecological conditions: Health issues with your uterus and ovaries may contribute to bloating.
 It is normal to experience more bloating around your period.

 Changing your diet will help manage your symptoms.

-The small intestine doesn’t absorb carbohydrates well so they ferment in the large instestine and produce gas.
+The small intestine doesn’t absorb carbohydrates well so they ferment in the large intestine and produce gas.